 Does the school provide any financial assistance to LL.M. students?

 Yes, we do provide some scholarships to admitted LL.M. students based on their education, experience and other qualifications.
+We evaluate each application for a scholarship, and we do not require a separate application.
 A special scholarship may be available to applicants from Brazil.
 (Please see below for additional details).

 Is there career placement assistance for LL.M. students?

 Yes, the school’s Career Development office works with LL.M. students seeking employment, including advice on preparing resumes, cover letters and how to handle interviews.

 If I am a foreign educated student, can I take a bar exam after I earn my LL.M?

 Yes, Notre Dame LL.M. graduates are eligible to sit for some state’s bar exam.
 We encourage students to review the requirements listed on state bar examiner’s websites and to discuss their plans in advance with our Student Services Director.